What is melanoma?

 Melanoma is more common in white people, but it can occur in people of all skin types.
 People with darker skin most often get melanoma on their palms, soles and nails.

 If you have a mole or other spot that looks suspicious, your doctor may remove it and look at it under the microscope to see if it contains cancer cells.
 This is called a biopsy.

-Once diagnosed, melanoma will be categorized based on several factors, such as how deeply it has spread and the appearance under the microscope.
+After your doctor receives the skin biopsy results showing evidence of melanoma cells, the next step is to determine if the melanoma has spread.
+This is called staging.
+Once diagnosed, melanoma will be categorized based on several factors, such as how deeply it has spread and its appearance under the microscope.
 Tumor thickness is the most important characteristic in predicting outcomes.